 The last person people would suspect.
-Or more importantly, the last person that men would suspect.

 A woman that everyone knew was nothing more than a poorly educated immigrant.
-A woman who had been raised in isolation and chosen to be a bride to her husband because no one thought such an upbringing would leave her interested in intrigue or world events.
+A woman who had been raised in isolation in a foreign country and chosen to be a bride to her husband because no one thought such an upbringing would leave her interested in intrigue or world events.
 A woman who still spoke in heavily accented English and had boorish manners that I now realized were meant to mask the keen mind that lurked beneath the surface.

 One who had famously been ordered to stay out of politics by her husband after she accidentally blundered into them.
 A husband who then went on to lose the kingdom’s greatest asset because of his pride.
 And then he lost his mind, leaving an idiot to inherit an empire.